Brian-Pho/Textbook-Notes/content/posts/books/so-you-want-to-be-a-neuroscientist/index.md

 - Most of the main science journals employ full-time editors who handle manuscript submissions from scientists.
 - Scientists can also work at the intersection between research and policymaking.
 - The book ends with a bunch of stories from neuroscientists, these are great but I have no notes for them.
-- “If you don't see what it's like first hand, then you don't really know if it's right for you.”
+    - "If you don't see what it's like first hand, then you don't really know if it's right for you."
-- “I didn't necessarily see myself getting grants for the rest of my life.”
+    - "I didn't necessarily see myself getting grants for the rest of my life."
-- At its core, good journalism is really about asking the right questions.
+    - "At its core, good journalism is really about asking the right questions."